 - Advised banks and other financial institutions on the steps to take in relation to particular transactions to establish a reasonable precaution and due diligence defence.

-Consumer and small business lending
+Kate’s consumer and small business lending experience include:

-- Acted for bank and non-bank lenders both in the distribution of their own branded National Credit Code regulated loans and in white-labelling for third parties.
-Our role included designing a process for conducting the unsuitability assessment, working with a technology provider to design online on-boarding process for National Credit Code regulated loans, preparing all customer facing documentation, providing opinions for funders covering compliance with National Credit Code, unsuitability assessment and unfair terms and conducting a review of distribution channels for compliance with laws and policies and making recommendations to address any issues identified
+- Acting for bank and non-bank lenders both in the distribution of their own branded National Credit Code regulated loans and in white-labelling for third parties.
+Our role included, designing a process for conducting the unsuitability assessment, working with a technology provider to design online on-boarding process for National Credit Code regulated loans, preparing all customer facing documentation, providing opinions for funders covering compliance with National Credit Code, unsuitability assessment and unfair terms and conducting a review of distribution channels for compliance with laws and policies and making recommendations to address any issues identified

-- Creation of a digital bank.
+- Creation of 86-400’s digital bank.
 Our role involved obtaining an Australian credit licence and Australian financial services licence, preparing all customer facing documentation for deposit and lending products that were appropriate for use in an app only environment, working with the app design team on an online on-boarding process and negotiating agreement with screen scraping service and advising on the risks associated with screen scraping